-Hawaii does not permit the importation of certain pet species.
+Hawaii doesn’t permit the importation of certain pet species.
 The few species that are allowed are still placed under special conditions.

-- Black parrot
+- Black parrot.

-- Greater vasa parrot
+- Greater vasa parrot.

-- Rose-ringed parakeet
+- Rose-ringed parakeet.

-- Thick-billed parrot
+- Thick-billed parrot.

-- Amazon parrots
+- Amazon parrots.

 How To Bring Parrots To Hawaii

 Are you planning to bring some of the permitted parrot varieties into Hawaii with you?
-Then you will need to ensure they meet the state’s requirements.
+Then, you must ensure they meet the state’s requirements.

-For this reason, owners will need to isolate their birds for 168 hours following their arrival.
+For this reason, owners must quarantine their birds for 168 hours following their arrival.
 This isolation period must start within 36 hours or 1.5 days of entering the state.

-Can I Bring a Parrot to the U.S?
+Can I Bring a Parrot to the U.S.?

-Steps to Bring a Parrot Into the U.S
+Steps to Bring a Parrot Into the U.S.

 - Owners will need to acquire a health certificate from an official government veterinarian from the country they are coming from.
 The certificate should follow this format.